 - What is your current tax bracket?

-- How much income do you need on a monthly basis once you retire?
+- How much income will you need on a monthly basis when you retire?

-If you are confused or unsure how to proceed, it is always a good idea to speak with a qualified financial planner or visit the IRS website for additional information.
+It's always a good idea to speak with a qualified financial planner before making a decision if you're confused about the benefits of a traditional or Roth IRA, or if you're just unsure how to proceed.
+You can also visit the IRS website for additional information.